broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/methods.rst

 `Fulco et al., 2019 <https://www.nature.com/articles/s41588-019-0538-0>`_ ,
 `Nasser et al., 2021 <https://www.nature.com/articles/s41586-021-03446-x>`_).

-These analyses show that ABC scores reliably predicts enhancer-gene regulatory interactions that were experimentally inferred in the CRISPR experiments.
+These analyses show that ABC scores reliably predict enhancer-gene regulatory interactions that were experimentally inferred in the CRISPR experiments.
 At the recall of 70%, an ABC model using DNase-seq + cell-type specific Hi-C data achieves a precision of 51%, meaning around half of the predicted enhancer-gene regulatory interactions will be true positives.
 The ABC scores